Reserve Police Battalion 101: Postwar history

 Soon after the war ended, Major Wilhelm Trapp was captured by the British authorities and placed at the Neuengamme Internment Camp.
 After questioning by the Polish Military Mission for the Investigations of War Crimes in October 1946, he was extradited to Poland along with Drewes, Bumann and Kadler.
-Subsequently, Trapp was charged with war crimes by the Siedlce District Court, sentenced to death on 6 July 1948 and executed on 18 December 1948 along with Gustav Drewes.
-However, with the onset of the Cold War, West Germany did not pursue any war criminals at all for the next twenty years.
+Trapp was charged with war crimes by the Siedlce District Court, sentenced to death on 6 July 1948 and executed by hanging on 18 December 1948 along with Gustav Drewes.
+With the start of the Cold War, West Germany did not pursue war criminals for the next twenty years.
 In 1964 several men were arrested.
 For the first time, the involvement of German police from Hamburg in wartime massacres was investigated by the West German prosecutors.
-In 1968 after a two-year trial 3 men were sentenced to 8 years imprisonment, one to 6 years, and one to 5 years.
+In 1968 after a two-year trial three men got 8 years imprisonment, one 6 years and one 5 years.
 Six other policemen – all lower ranks – were found guilty but not sentenced.
 The rest lived their normal lives.

 Summary of genocidal missions

-For the most part, the following table is based on the 1968 verdict of the Hamburg District Court, and compared with relevant data from the Museum of the History of the Polish Jews and other searchable databases.
+For the most part, the following table is based on the 1968 verdict of the Hamburg District Court and compared with data from the Museum of the History of the Polish Jews and other searchable databases.